Frequently Asked Questions

 a student is interacting with another while holding a notebook

-FIG is a Freshman (or First-Year) Interest Group -- a community where first-year students live and on the same floor and take some of the same courses while getting to know a faculty member who sponsors the floor.
+FIG stands for Faculty-led Interest Group (formerly First-Year Interest Group).
+A FIG centers around shared courses students who live near one another are enrolled in.
+A faculty member sponsors the group.
 A Living-Learning Community (LLC) is when students opt to live together but may not have common courses.
-There is still a faculty or staff sponsor who gets to know students on the floor through some events or meals.
+There might still be a faculty or staff sponsor who gets to know students on the floor through some events or meals.

-Yes, you need to take all of the classes in the FIG. If you have prior credit for one of the courses in the FIG, you won't be required to retake that course.
-All students in a FIG must be enrolled in the faculty-sponsored course.
-If you have prior credit for a course, have your college send an official transcript, or have an official copy of your AP results documenting your credit sent to the Admissions Office, then notify the FIG manager at figs@uwyo.edu.
+Unless you have already taken a course within the FIG, you must remain enrolled in the classes and sections specified for your FIG. If you have prior credit for a course, have your college send an official transcript, or have an official copy of your AP results documenting your credit sent to the Admissions Office, then notify the FIG manager at figs@uwyo.edu.
 They will drop you from the class.
-You must remain enrolled in the classes and sections specified for your FIG.

-Floor communities are living and learning communities, so a major component of the program is living on the same floor in the residence halls.
+Floor communities are living and learning communities, so a major component of the program is living near one another in the same residence hall.
 FIG students are required to live on the FIG floor, and UW's policy is that all new students live in the residence halls.
 If you need more information on residence halls, please visit the Housing website.

 The University Studies Program (USP) is the general education program that all University of Wyoming undergraduate students are required to complete.
 Many of the FIGs have anchor courses that are in the USP.
 The science courses satisfy the PN.
 Some FIGs have POLS 1000 which satisfies the V. For more information, check the FIG courses against the USP requirements on the USP website.